vsc-eco/go-mimic/readme.md

 In order for the admin API server to listen on port 3001, the environment variable `ADMIN_TOKEN` must be exported.

-- Admin create account ✅ / modify keys 🚧
+- Admin create account ✅ / modify keys ✅
-  - `broadcast_ops.account_create`
 - Admin transaction 🚧
 - Admin reset block database